How to optimize images for SEO: 14 Essential tips for image SEO

 ChatGPT example of generating an alt-text for a specific image.

-Still confused a little about images and SEO?
+Still a little confused about images and SEO?
 Here’s what one expert says:

 Rahuldev Rajguru, Turuhi.com